emacsorphanage/codic/README.md

 #### `M-x codic keyword`

 Search keyword from Codic dictionary.
+If `keyword` starts with English alphabet, `codic.el` assumes keyword is English.